 This simply refers to the act of buying a property in need of refurbishment (significant or otherwise) and reselling it at a significant profit.
 It’s a rather simple investment strategy, but if you’re willing to put in the appropriate amount of labour, it can be exceptionally lucrative.

-An HMO (house in multiple occupation) is a property with two or more occupants not forming a single ‘household’ unit.
+An HMO (house in multiple occupations) is a property with two or more occupants not forming a single ‘household’ unit.
 This includes shared accommodations, bedsits, hostels and care homes.
 If there are five or more occupants (forming two or more separate ‘household’ units) in a property, that property must be licensed with the relevant authorities.
 Therefore, if you’re a landlord looking to buy and rent out an HMO, investing in a pre-licensed property can save you a significant amount of hassle.

 Sometimes property owners are desperate to sell their homes: either they’re short on time, have struggled to attract buyer attention or are victims of a sale breakdown.
 When this happens, sellers often dramatically reduce the asking price of their property, meaning that you (as an eagle-eyed buyer) can swoop in and grab yourself a bargain.
 With some renovation, refurbishment and a solid remarketing effort, you can resell or rent out the property, achieving greater success than the original owner ever did!